 Since most people with chronic infections do not produce adequate cortisol, they are more susceptible to inflammatory reactions when they start antimicrobial treatment.
 A Herxheimer reaction is an inflammatory reaction to pathogenic debris.
 People with hypocortisolism benefit from cortisol replacement while on antimicrobial therapy.

-Steroid hormones are often considered immunosuppressive and avoided when someone has an infection.
-However, achieving physiological cortisol levels while antimicrobial therapy can be very beneficial.
+Steroid hormones are often considered immunosuppressive and are avoided when someone has an infection.
+However, achieving physiological cortisol levels while on antimicrobial therapy can be very beneficial.
 Cortisol tempers inflammation while antibiotics or antimicrobial herbs kill the infection.
 The hypothalamus-pituitary-adrenal (HPA) axis can recover when the infection is effectively treated, allowing a person to taper off the medication.

 Testing and Treatment of Cortisol

 Supplementing with cortisol should follow the physiological pattern of cortisol secretion.
-The dose of cortisol is higher in the morning and lower doses throughout the day, depending on the supplemental need.
-People may need to increase their amount of hydrocortisone when experiencing increased stress or with more aggressive antimicrobial therapy.
+The dose of cortisol is higher in the morning and lower throughout the day, depending on the supplemental need.
+People may need to increase the amount of hydrocortisone when experiencing increased stress or with more aggressive antimicrobial therapy.
 It is essential to supplement with DHEA while on hydrocortisone.

 Testosterone in Lyme Disease